Are you planning a vacation to Disneyland Resort in California? Find out how many days to see Disneyland for the best vacation!

 WILL YOU BE GOING FOR STAR WARS: GALAXY’S EDGE?

-If you would like to experience Disneyland’s new Star Wars land, you will definitely want to add extra days to your trip.
+If you would like to experience Disneyland’s Star Wars land, you will definitely want to add extra time to your trip.

 If you aren’t a Star Wars fan, you might want to focus your time at Disney California Adventure with just one day at Disneyland.